shanec14/DS-ML-Projects/Fraud_Detection_Classifiers/README.md

 3. **Model Evaluation**: Evaluate the trained models using various evaluation metrics such as accuracy, precision, recall, and ROC-AUC score and compare scores to dummy model.

-4. **Visualisation**: Visualize the performance of the models using ROC curve and Precision-Recall curve.
+4. **Visualisation**: Visualise the performance of the models using ROC curve and Precision-Recall curve.

 ## Files